GuiGomes92/movieapp/README.md

+## Before Getting Started

+1. Create a copy of .env.example file
+1. Rename it to .env
+1. Add your apy key that can be found in https://developers.themoviedb.org/3/getting-started/introduction

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts